Hanging Your Glass

 In most cases, your glass piece comes ready to hang with a chain attached.
 If you want to hang your piece in a window, I strongly recommend using a nail/ sturdy hook that’s screwed into the window frame or the window lock or latch if yours has one.

-For wall hanging, a nail works for smaller pieces, but using a stud for large/framed pieces is most secure.
+For wall hanging, a nail works for smaller pieces, but using a stud for large/framed pieces is the most secure way to go.

 Your glass comes cleaned and polished to initially protect it.
 You may never need to clean your piece other than some light dusting, but over time the lead in the solder can naturally oxidize and form an opaque white outline around the solder joints.